nancykaim/LLM-AI-CHATBOT-FOR-DEPARTMENT-OF-JUSTICE-INDIA/README.md

 - Functions as a dispatcher, routing user queries to the appropriate sub-models for precise responses.

 **Sub-Models:**
-**Question-Answering Model:** Handles domain-specific inquiries, such as judiciary statistics and procedural information.
+- **Question-Answering Model:** Handles domain-specific inquiries, such as judiciary statistics and procedural information.

-**Future Expansion Models:** Designed to integrate advanced functionalities, including legal document summarization and procedural workflows.
+- **Future Expansion Models:** Designed to integrate advanced functionalities, including legal document summarization and procedural workflows.

 **Features**
-**Dynamic Query Resolution:** Provides nuanced, domain-relevant responses to diverse user queries.
+- **Dynamic Query Resolution:** Provides nuanced, domain-relevant responses to diverse user queries.

-**Modular Scalability:** Facilitates seamless incorporation of additional sub-models for enhanced functionality.
+- **Modular Scalability:** Facilitates seamless incorporation of additional sub-models for enhanced functionality.

-**Robust Data Processing:** Ensures efficient handling and analysis of large-scale datasets.
+- **Robust Data Processing:** Ensures efficient handling and analysis of large-scale datasets.

-**Progressive Learning:** Continuously improves through user feedback and updated datasets.
+- **Progressive Learning:** Continuously improves through user feedback and updated datasets.

-Future Scope
+_**Future Scope**_

-Enhanced NLP Functionalities:
+- Enhanced NLP Functionalities:

-Automatic summarization of legal documents.
+- Automatic summarization of legal documents.

-Context-driven recommendations tailored to user profiles.
+- Context-driven recommendations tailored to user profiles.

-Voice Interaction Features:
+- Voice Interaction Features:

-Integration of speech-to-text and text-to-speech capabilities.
+- Integration of speech-to-text and text-to-speech capabilities.

-Regional Language Support:
+- Regional Language Support:

-Multilingual capabilities to cater to diverse linguistic demographics in India.
+- Multilingual capabilities to cater to diverse linguistic demographics in India.

-Direct NJDG Integration:
+- Direct NJDG Integration:

-Real-time updates on case statuses and judicial statistics.
+- Real-time updates on case statuses and judicial statistics.

-Contributing
+_**Contributing**_
 We welcome contributions to the project!
 To contribute:
 Fork the repository.
 Create a new branch for your proposed feature or bugfix.
 Commit your changes with detailed messages.
 Submit a pull request for review.

-License

-This project is licensed under the MIT License.
-Please refer to the LICENSE file for full details.

-Contact
+**Contact**
 For further inquiries, please contact:

-Name: Nancy
+**Name:** Nancy Kaim

-Email: your-email@example.com

-GitHub: your-username

-Acknowledgments
+**Email:** nancykaim7@gmail.com

+_**Acknowledgments**_
 The Department of Justice, India, for articulating the problem statement.
 Open-source communities and the developers of GPT-2 for enabling the foundation of this project.